Back to top

 We can’t control the weather but we can take practical steps to keep ourselves safe during a heatwave.

-• If your doctor limits the amount of fluids you drink or has you on fluid pills, ask them how much you should drink during hot weather.
+• If your doctor limits the amount of fluids you drink or has you on fluid medication, ask them how much you should drink during summer and times of hot weather.

 • Take cool showers or baths to cool down.